Western fence lizard: Behavior

 These lizards are diurnal, and are commonly seen basking on paths, rocks, and fence posts, and other suitable sunny locations.
 Some nocturnal activities are noted during warm periods, the length of which varies geographically but mostly falls in spring and summer.
 They can change color from light grey or tan to nearly jet black for the purpose of thermoregulation while basking.
 S. occidentalis goes through a period of brumation during the winter.
 The length of time and when they emerge varies depending on climate.
 During mating seasons, adult males will defend a home that ranges up to 7.5 meters in radius through posturing and combat, displaying for both females and rival males with their distinctive "push-ups".
 On occasion, they can be seen fighting.

-The western fence lizard almost only feeds on terrestrial invertebrates.
+The western fence lizard feeds almost exclusively on terrestrial invertebrates.
 The main source of food is insects, and the western fence lizard is less frequently observed to feed on spiders, isopods, centipedes, ticks, scorpions, and sometimes even other western fence lizards.
 The sagebrush lizard has a similar geological distribution compared with the western fence lizard, and some competition for food may occur between the two species.
 However, the two species can co-occur without reducing each other’s population size since they have different food sources and avoid each other on a local scale.

 Reproduction

 Western fence lizards mate in the spring, and do not breed until the spring of their second year.
 Courtship for captive western fence lizards happens in March and April.
 In May and June, the lizards copulate.
-Egg laying and copulation is separated by about two weeks to one month.
+Egg laying and copulation are separated by about two weeks to one month.
 Females lay eggs under a flat surface by digging a nest at night.
 She lays one to three clutches of three to 17 eggs (usually eight) between April and July.
 The eggs hatch after an incubation period of about 60 days.